Please note: The following are commonly asked questions, but they do not replace seeking advising for your major as each

 Yes.
 Please speak with an advisor for more information.

 Each major has certain courses that are restricted to declared students only.
 You can only register for these courses after you have applied and been admitted to your major.
-Unfortunately, as an undeclared student you cannot take courses that are restricted to declared students.
+Unfortunately, as an undeclared student or intended student in the major, you cannot take courses that are restricted to declared students.

 Click here for the Bloustein SPN system and more information about it.
 The system will only show courses that are available for SPN requests.
 Please note that this system is only for courses offered by the Bloustein School.
 If you would like a special permission number for a course in a different department, please contact that department directly.

 Your graduation date is determined when you enroll at Rutgers.
-You can change your graduation date on the mymajor system for SAS or SEBS, or the University College site for Bloustein students.
+You can change your graduation date on the mymajor system for SAS or SEBS, or via the online Graduation Date Change Form for Bloustein students.
+If you are a student in a Rutgers professional school, please contact your dean’s office.
+Note: The change is subject to the school’s approval.

 In order to pursue an independent study, you will need to find a full-time EJB faculty advisor and plan your project or research.
 You should also contact your academic advisor for the Independent study consent form, which you will fill out with your faculty advisor.
 The independent study consent form should be submitted to your academic advisor once completed, who will then instruct you on how to receive a special permission number to register for the course.